PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 We don't want to restrict very narrow models, like image classifiers used in self-driving cars or medical diagnosis.
 However, this leads to a difficult situation where there are _strong incentives_ to stretch the definition of "narrow" AI.

-Therefore we haven't defined "narrow" AI in our proposal, but instead, we've defined a threshold for model size.
+Therefore, we haven't defined "narrow" AI in our proposal, but instead, we've defined a threshold for model size.

 ## We will end up with less safety-minded organizations if we pause